nimbix/jarvice-helm/Terraform.md

 The default `terraform` configuration provided requires that `values.yaml` be copied to `override.yaml`.
-Helm chart values ustomizations can then be made by editing `override.yaml`.
+Helm chart value customizations can then be made by editing `override.yaml`.

 ## Deploying JARVICE